Birda Logo

 Campylorhynchus capistratus

 The rufous-backed wren, a member of the Troglodytidae family, is a songbird that captivates with its striking plumage.
 Adults measure around 17 cm in length and tip the scales between 29 to 42 grams.
 They boast a black crown and eyestripe, which are elegantly offset by a white supercilium.
 Their nape is a warm rufous, while the upperparts are a blend of cinnamon to chestnut, adorned with black and white streaks, particularly noticeable on the rump.
-Wings and tail feature a barred pattern of black and grayish-white, and the underparts are a pristine white.
+Wings and tail feature a barred pattern of black and greyish-white, and the underparts are a pristine white.
 Juveniles present with more subdued upperparts and buff underparts.

 Identification Tips